fbpx

 Description:

-Located on the driver’s side of the car towards the back of the engine compartment, the vacuum-operated brake booster is the heart of a “power brake” system.
+The brake vacuum booster on the driver’s side of the car towards the back of the engine compartment is the heart of a “power brake” system.
 The master cylinder mounts to the front of the brake booster.

 Purpose:

 The brake booster uses the differential of engine vacuum (negative pressure) and atmospheric pressure (positive pressure) to multiply force from the driver’s leg.
-This applies increased force to the pushrod of the master cylinder generating more pressure from the master cylinder than from use of the driver’s leg alone.
+This applies increased force to the pushrod of the master cylinder, generating more pressure from the master cylinder than from the use of the driver’s leg alone.

 Maintenance Tips/Suggestions: